Regression thresholds for guarded rollouts

 For examples of customized thresholds with metrics using different analysis methods, read Analysis method.

-Example: A metric using the “Average” analysis method
+Example: “Average” analysis method

-Imagine you are using a metric with the “Average” analysis method in a guarded rollout, and the metric represents conversion rate, so the higher is better.
+Imagine you are using a metric with the “Average” analysis method in a guarded rollout, and the metric represents conversion rate, so higher is better.
 The true conversion rate of the original variation is 2%, and you set the regression threshold to 10%.

-In this example, LaunchDarkly detects a regression when P(true conversion rate of new variation<2%(100%10%))=P(true conversion rate of new variation<1.8%)>95%P(\text{true conversion rate of new variation} < 2\% \cdot (100\% -10\%)) = P(\text{true conversion rate of new variation}< 1.8\%) > 95\%.
+P(true conversion rate of new variation<2%(100%10%))=P(true conversion rate of new variation<1.8%)>99%P(\text{true conversion rate of new variation} < 2\% \cdot (100\% -10\%)) = P(\text{true conversion rate of new variation} < 1.8\%) > 99\%

-Example: A metric using the “Percentile” analysis method
+Example: “Percentile” analysis method

 This example follows the same structure as the “Average” analysis method example, but applies to a percentile-based metric where lower values are better.

-In this example, LaunchDarkly detects a regression when P(true 90th percentile of new variation>1000(100%+10%))=P(true 90th percentile of new variation>1100)>95%P(\text{true 90th percentile of new variation} > 1000 \cdot (100\% +10\%)) = P(\text{true 90th percentile of new variation}> 1100) > 95\%.
+P(true 90th percentile of new variation>1000(100%+10%))=P(true 90th percentile of new variation>1100)>99%P(\text{true 90th percentile of new variation} > 1000 \cdot (100\% +10\%)) = P(\text{true 90th percentile of new variation} > 1100) > 99\%